 Around here we’re always in search of recipes that are minimal on prep and big on flavor and this Rosemary Grape Agrodolce With Prosciutto Crostini recipe brings it.

 Especially when it comes to cocktail party appetizers.
-To us, the ultimate cocktail party has a variety of bold bites like these Roasted Sweet Potato Chips With Whipped Goat Cheese, Roasted Garlic Pumpkin Hummus With Toasted Pepitas, Oysters With Pomegranate Granita, or these Roasted Grape Agrodolce Crostini.
+To us, the ultimate cocktail party has a variety of bold bites like these Roasted Sweet Potato Chips With Whipped Goat Cheese, Roasted Garlic Pumpkin Hummus With Toasted Pepitas, Oysters With Pomegranate Granita, or this Rosemary Grape Agrodolce With Prosciutto Crostini recipe.

 These bites are sweet-sour-tart-salty thanks to the grape agrodolce paired with the prosciutto.
 And, if you wanted to make it even more indulgent, you could add a smear of burrata to each crostini.
 Oh, and though we made them here as a small bite-sized crostini, you could also make a large bruschetta, add in some arugula, and make it a light meal.

 What is agrodolce sauce?